 The new legislation

-The new legislation for ALN will bring about several main changes including:
+The new law for supporting children and young people with ALN will bring about several main changes including:

 - bringing together all current systems into a new, single system for ALN;